coreyja/coreyja/README.md

 Pronouns: He/Him

-I'm a Web Developer who is trying out content creation!
+I'm a Web Developer who is trying out content creation!<br />

-I'm streaming on Twitch: https://twitch.tv/coreyja and starting to make videos for Youtube: https://www.youtube.com/@Coreyja Also check out my blog at https://coreyja.com
+I'm streaming on Twitch: https://twitch.tv/coreyja<br />
+and starting to make videos for Youtube: https://www.youtube.com/@Coreyja<br />
+Also check out my blog at https://coreyja.com<br />
-And my Fediverse account at: <a rel="me" href="https://toot.cat/@Coreyja">https://toot.cat/@Coreyja</a>
+And my Fediverse account at: <a rel="me" href="https://toot.cat/@Coreyja">https://toot.cat/@Coreyja</a><br />

 Just about all the coding I do on stream and for my Youtube Channel is open source and on my Github Profile